Contents:

 Results Day can be emotionally and physically draining, so remember to take care of yourself.
 Get enough rest, eat good food, and engage in self-care.
 No matter the outcome of your results, try to maintain a positive outlook, and take care not to catastrophise.
 Remember that this is only one milestone in your journey, and there are countless opportunities ahead.

-Results Day (and the lead up to it) is undoubtedly a nerve-wracking experience.
-But remember that students up and down the country are all in the same boat as you and it’s natural to feel anxious.
-By planning ahead, seeking guidance from others, and looking after yourself, you can help minimise unnecessary stress and ensure that you’re in the best headspace to make informed decisions about your future.
+Results Day (and the lead-up to it) is undoubtedly a nerve-wracking experience.
+But remember that students up and down the country are all in the same boat as you, and it’s natural to feel nervous.
+By planning ahead, seeking guidance from others, and looking after yourself, you can help minimise Results Day anxiety and ensure that you’re in the best headspace to make informed decisions about your future.

 Good luck, you’ve got this!